 Human habitations are often viewed as anti-wildlife but, considerable wildlife occurs around human settlements than the protected areas as the census above shows (Anon, 2019).
 Even in Africa, 75% of Cheetah occurs outside protected area (Kalyansundaram, 2020).
 Low to moderate human disturbance enhances biodiversity, it is found (Daniels and Gadgil, 1995, Kunte et al., 1999).
 Livestock such as goat and sheep form notable share (30%) in the Cheetah diet in Africa (Mutaro et al., 2022).
 Many private Cheetah conservation parks operating in Africa boosting tourism income.
 The conservation area community needs to be rewarded for such conservation support through payment for ecosystem services (PES) approach as Indian Government has increased and sped up the compensation for the wildlife damage to the livestock or crops (Gulati et al, 2021).
 Cheetah revival project may succeed with such changed strategies and answer the global experts who doubted it, for strong reasons (Gopalswamy et al., 2024).
 This can improve India’s image that has taken some beating (Rajvanshi, 2023).
 An Indo-African research has also criticised the Cheetah project as suffering from social injustice due to relocation, and to the Cheetah due to high veterinary medication, habitat and prey shift (Joshi et al., 2025).

-National forest policy, 1988, banned logging, forced forest conservation, timber was replaced by the steel, concrete, plastic etc. and massive afforestation greened 5 million ha till now (Ghate et al, 2023).
+National forest policy, 1988, banned logging, forced forest conservation, timber was replaced by the steel, concrete, plastic etc. and massive afforestation greened 5 million ha till now (Ghate et al., 2023).
 Tree cover grew by 1/4th from 19% of the Indian land cover to 24% from 1990 to 2020, in the “state of India’s forests” report, 2020 of the forest survey of India based on remote sensing (ibid.).
 With such positive track record, India can make threatened species restoration successful too, if well planned, with Cheetah at start.

 International Criticism